rage/tmc-langs-rust/CONTRIBUTING.md

 ## Versioning

 tmc-langs-rust follows Rust-style semantic versioning, but only for the `tmc-langs-cli` and `tmc-langs` crates.
 Other crates are considered internal and may go through breaking changes in any release as long as the public API is unaffected.
+Try to keep the version in `tmc-langs-cli`'s `Cargo.toml` up to date so that CLI's help message contains the right version.

 ## Licensing

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.